SEI-ATL-3-8/install-fest/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-Restart your terminal, and you should see a brand new and colorful command prompt.
+*FINISH LINE*: Restart your terminal, and you should see a brand new and colorful command prompt.

 ### GIT